Video Games Movies: From the Big Screen to the Small Screen and Back Again

 Basically, if a Batman movie has been made, it has a video game adaptation.

 Lord of the Rings

-One of the biggest grossing movie franchises of all time, the Lord of the Rings, of which was directed by Peter Jackson, has resulted in a string of video games being created around it.
+One of the biggest grossing franchises of all time, the Lord of the Rings, has resulted in a string of movie video games.

 “The Lord of the Rings: The Fellowship of the Ring”, was released in 2002 and was made readily available for all major consoles at the time.